zsiegel92/Python_Tutoring/Lessons/Lesson_10_Time/Python10.md

 Save your assignment as `logic_test.py` or fork on repl.it.

-2. Make a change to the navigation game so that when a direction is entered, movement is only recorded if `x` and `y` would stay within a certain range.
+2. **Edge Detection!** Make a change to the navigation game so that when a direction is entered, movement is only recorded if `x` and `y` would stay within a certain range.

 	Do this by creating a variable called `size`, and, when a direction is given, only change `x` or `y` if they stay between `-size` and `size`.
 For example, if `size` is `10`, then `x` and `y` would have to stay between `-10` and `10`.
 Whether the bounds (`size` and `-size`) are valid is up to you (meaning it's okay to restrict to `-9` to `9` when `size` is `10`).